shopware/docs/products/extensions/b2b-components/order-approval/01-entities-and-workflow.md

     E-->|Yes| G[Event: Order Approved & Event: Order placed]
 ```

 ## Who can request approval?

-- Employees which have the role that is assigned as the "Effective role" of the approval rule that matched the order.
+* Employees holding the role designated as the "Effective role" in the approval rule corresponding to the order are authorized to request approval.

 ## Who can view pending orders?